 If you encounter red flags in any of these areas, you have three options: push back and negotiate, request clarification until you have a satisfactory written answer, or walk away from the provider.
 A PEO that cannot answer these questions clearly before you sign will not answer them more clearly after.

 The most important thing about this checklist: it is most useful when you have multiple proposals to compare against.
 One set of answers tells you what one PEO is willing to commit to.
-Multiple sets of answers tell you what the market standard actually is — and which provider is being generous or evasive by comparison.
+Multiple sets of answers tell you what the market standard actually is.
+And which provider is being generous or evasive by comparison.

 Want us to run through this checklist against a proposal you have received?